moka-guys/dnanexus_cnvseq/README.md

 The following inputs are required for this app to run:
 * Alignment file (`*.bam`) from alignment of a human WGS sample to the **hg19** reference genome using BWA

+Additionally, an optional window size seed value can be passed to the app for use in genomic window size calculations.
+The window size is calculated in CNVseq as follows: window size = ( seed * reference read count ) / samle read count

 ## What does this app output?

 CNVs are reported where the log2 sample-reference ratio is outside the defined cut-offs.
 Here, -0.55 for a copy number loss and +0.24 for a copy number gain.
 This app produces the following output files: